6 GHz Extended Range & AFC in UniFi

 How does AFC work?

-AFC-enabled APs connect to a geolocation service via the internet to identify licensed 6 GHz users in your area.
+AFC-enabled APs connect to a geolocation service via the internet every 24 hours to identify licensed 6 GHz users in your area.
 Based on this information, the AP automatically selects a channel and adjusts transmit power to prevent interference while optimizing performance.
+Note that maximum transmit power depends on both your selected channel and the selected channel width.

 Why is AFC required?

 The 6 GHz band is shared with licensed incumbents, including public safety, broadcasting, and utility operators.
 AFC is mandated by regulations to protect these critical services while enabling enhanced performance for WiFi devices.
-Note that AFC for indoor 6 GHz deployments is not required unless the extended range functionality is desired.
+Note that AFC for 6 GHz deployments with indoor rated APs is not required unless the extended range functionality is desired.

 What regions utilize AFC?

-Currently, only the United States supports AFC and 6 GHz for outdoor APs.
+Currently, only the United States and Canada support AFC and 6 GHz for outdoor APs.
 Support for additional regions is pending regulatory approval.
 The current list of supported countries can be found here.

 What data is shared during the AFC process?